Kuratoro/zk.zettel.page/how-to-edit.md

 * `<file-name>` -- This links to the zettel "file-name.md"

-Example: This is an example of a link using an <examples> note.
+Example: This is an example of a link using an <examples?cf> note.

 ## Markdown Guidelines